NASA-PDS/naif-pds4-bundler/docs/source/31_step_1_preparing_data.rst

 included in the archived data set.

 NAIF neither objects to nor recommends practices like this.
-If this is required we recommend you to contact NAIF.
+If this is required we recommend you contact NAIF.

 Obtaining a DOI